Rugby union in Brazil

-Rugby union in Brazil is a minor but growing sport, with rugby union increasing in popularity at universities across Brazil.
+Rugby union in Brazil is a rapidly growing sport, with rugby union increasing in popularity at universities across Brazil.

 Rugby union is played regularly in all of Brazil's 26 states and in the Federal District.
 The sport is not widely played in schools, but is common in universities, more specifically the South, South East as well as parts of Amazon and the North East.
 The South East usually supplies the largest number of players to the national side.
 As of 2016, rugby is played by about 60,000 Brazilians and has experienced sizeable growth in the country.

 Brazil also competes in the South American tournaments sevens.

 The women's national team is the strongest in South America, and finished in 10th place at the 2009 Rugby Sevens World Cup in Dubai.

 In 2020, Brazil started a professional franchise in the new Superliga Americana de Rugby.

 Governing body

 Rugby union is administered by the Brazilian Rugby Confederation (Confederação Brasileira de Rugby, or CBRu), founded in 2010.
 It is the successor of the União de Rugby do Brasil (founded in 1963) and the Associação Brasileira de Rugby (founded in 1972).
 It became a member of the International Rugby Board in 1995.
 The confederation has six affiliate state federations: Gaúcha (Rio Grande do Sul), Catarinense (Santa Catarina), Paranaense (Paraná), Paulista (São Paulo), Mineira (Minas Gerais), and Fluminense (Rio de Janeiro).
 Other state federations are unaffiliated with the CBRu.